Good sports coaching communication skills are vital to the success of your business.

 When you are coaching any sport, communication is essential.

-Usually when we have to reach people, they are sitting still, able to concentrate fully on what the teacher is saying.
+Usually when we have to teach people, they are sitting still, able to concentrate fully on what the teacher is saying.
 The teacher is also able to sit or stand still, perhaps sitting at a desk with all of their notes or standing at a whiteboard able to reinforce ideas with written words.

 Sports coaches do not have these luxuries, they have to teach in the middle of a field or a large sports hall with no chairs or whiteboards, to students who are moving around and who are being distracted by anything and everything.
 If you are teaching outside the wind can blow your voice away or if in a large hall the echo can swallow up your words.
 These sports coaches need to have exceptional communication skills if they are to produce first class athletes.